Former St. Louis County top official indicted for alleged COVID-19 funding scam

 Anthony “Tony” Weaver Sr. turned himself in to federal authorities Tuesday.
 On May 6, 2020, the indictment alleged that he approached a man who owned several small businesses in St. Louis County with a plan to fraudulently apply for grants from the Small Business Relief Program (SBR) in exchange for a share of the proceeds.

 Weaver was indicted on May 25, 2022 on four felony counts of wire fraud.
+According to online records.
+Weaver is expected to appear in court on Oct.
+21 for a change-of-plea hearing after initially pleading guilty.

 According to federal documents, Weaver told the businessman, who is identified as John Smith, that his former boss on the council requested to know the names of Smith’s businesses before a final decision was made.
 His boss is identified as Jane Doe in the documents.